Open access peer-reviewed chapter - ONLINE FIRST

 3.5 Effect of interfering ions and cross-contaminants

 Under the optimized experimental conditions, we investigated the interference study that was carried out for selective determination of pyraclostrobin as OCl in sample solution using PAS as coupling reagent.
-Selectivity describes whether methodology could discriminate interference of similar group of compounds in the presence of analytes, which is determined by relative absorbance value by spectrophotometric method [18].
-To assess the validity of the proposed method, the effects of various common foreign species and other pesticides were added to the standard solution containing 4.0 μg mL−1of pyraclostrobin prior to coupling reaction and analyzed by the spectrophotometric method at 600 wavelengths.
-The tolerance limits of different foreign species ions along with other class of pesticides are given in Table 1 and Figure 7.
+Selectivity describes whether methodology could discriminate interference of similar groups of compounds in the presence of analytes, which is determined by relative absorbance value by spectrophotometric method [18].
+To assess the validity of the proposed method, the effects of various common foreign species and other pesticides were added to the standard solution containing 4.0 μg mL−1 of pyraclostrobin prior to the coupling reaction and analyzed by the spectrophotometric method at 600 wavelengths.
+The tolerance limits of different foreign species ions, along with other classes of pesticides, are given in Table 2 and Figure 7.
 The peak intensity or maximum λmax of pyraclostrobin remained unchanged in the presence of tested organic and inorganic chemical species at the optimized conditions of the proposed method.
-In addition, there was no any color change with PAS coupling reagent or not any coupled reaction was found in the presence of other classes of pesticides under the optimized conditions, at the same time as only pyraclostrobin displayed the color change from colorless to red color during the coupling reaction (Figure 2).
-Therefore, the spectrophtometric method was found free from interference of diverse substances and other pesticides, which are commonly associated with the determination of OCl like pyraclostrobin from environmental and agricultural samples.
+In addition, there was no color change with the PAS coupling reagent, or no coupled reaction was found in the presence of other classes of pesticides under the optimized conditions, at the same time as only pyraclostrobin displayed the color change from colorless to red color during the coupling reaction (Figure 2).
+Therefore, the spectrophotometric method was found free from interference of diverse substances and other pesticides commonly associated with determining OCl like pyraclostrobin from environmental and agricultural samples.

 Fenvalrate250Na+600